 Charge an entry fee and have either a panel of judges or choose by audience reaction.
 Have your hatted entrants parade around so winners can be chosen.
 You might have different categories for winners eg. most original, most Irish, most outrageous etc …

 An excellent opportunity to get your community together for some fun.
-Charge and entry fee per person or per family.
+Charge an entry fee per person or per family.
 Think about getting someone along to teach Irish dancing.
 Hire an Irish band and make sure you have a selection of Irish (or green) food and drink and have some games for all ages.

 Irish Themed Games:

 Gold hunt – Hide lots of gold coins around your nominated area.
 If it’s not too hot, you could use chocolate gold coins.
 Split your group into 2 teams and give them a bucket.
 They are given a time limit (say 2 minutes) to find as much gold as they can and team with the most gold is the winner.
+You could even make the finish line a rainbow – each team has to make it back to the end of the rainbow to count their pots of gold!

 Shamrock Scramble – this is a different take on musical chairs and your group number is not limited by how many chairs you can find.
 Make 4 large shamrocks and place them in the corners of the room.
 Play some Irish music for your group to dance to and when the music stops, they need to get to a shamrock as quickly as possible.
 The last person to reach a shamrock is out.
 Continue this process until you are left with a winner.